MinhOmega/MinhOmega/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Flutter Application Development
+- 🔭 &nbsp; I'm currently learning Node.js and focusing on Express.js and Nest.js.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Software technology and Mathematics at Hue Science University.
 - 💼 &nbsp; React native developer and front-end web developer based in ReactJS and NextJS.